A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Denise Breyne.

 Narrator: Denise Breyne, B-R-E-Y-N-E.

 Interviewer: Great.
-And to be—what is your connection to Tenney Park and the Tenney-Lapham neighborhood?
+And, Denise, what is your connection to Tenney Park and the Tenney-Lapham neighborhood?

-Narrator: I have lived here for 21 years, moved here from St. Louis Missouri.
-My husband got a job in Madison, and my, I’ve raised my kids here who are now 19 and 15 and it’s, it’s home [laughter].
+Narrator: I have lived here for twenty-one years, moved here from St. Louis Missouri.
+My husband got a job in Madison, and-- my--I’ve raised my kids here who are now nineteen and fifteen and it’s, it’s home [laughter].

 Narrator: Yes, yes.
 Year round, Tenney Park has been, and the beach area too, have been kind of the background of my kids’ childhood, um, it makes me emotional to even talk about it honestly [laughter].